 The Qatar Harvey Fund established a partnership with the Bob Woodruff Foundation (BWF) in 2018 to support American veterans who continue to be impacted by Hurricane Harvey.
-Over the course of two years, BWF will utilize a $6 million grant from the Qatar Harvey Fund to identify and support organizations providing services to the more than 400,000 post-9/11 veterans and their families in the southeast Texas areas impacted by Hurricane Harvey.
-This partnership will support rebuilding and recovery initiatives as well as work in adjacent service areas that contribute to improved outcomes for this community.
-Grants will be announced biannually beginning in May 2019 and the partnership is scheduled to conclude in December 2020.
+Over the course of two years, BWF utilized a $6 million grant from the Qatar Harvey Fund to identify and support organizations providing services to the more than 400,000 post-9/11 veterans and their families in the southeast Texas areas impacted by Hurricane Harvey.
+This partnership supported rebuilding and recovery initiatives as well as work in adjacent service areas that contribute to improved outcomes for this community.
+Grants were announced over the course of four cycles, details below, with final grants announced in June 2020.

 “The Qatar Harvey Fund represents an investment in the Bob Woodruff Foundation to support veterans and military families to rebuild after Hurricane Harvey.”General Martin Dempsey, 18th Chairman of the Joint Chiefs of Staff and Bob Woodruff Foundation Board Member